shpetimaliu/maze-game/README.md

 # Maze Game

-This is a simple maze game built using Matter.js.
+This project is a simple maze game built using Matter.js.
 The user has to navigate a ball through a maze made up of immovable walls to reach the finish line.

 ## How to Play ⚙️